Bronsa/neurotic/README.md

 `deftrait` requires the following args:
 * `name`: the name of the trait
 * `required args`: a vector containing the required args an implementing deftype/defrecord must provide that must match the mutable declaration (will be explained later)
-* `body`: the body of the trait, containing protocols implementation, and possibly the protocols that are going to be implemented (it's not required but strongly reccomended, since if it isn't specified, the trait is not going to work inside `extend`)
+* `body`: the body of the trait, containing interface/protocol methods implementation, and the interfaces/protocols that are going to be implemented

 Now that we have created the trait, let's see how to use it in a `deftype`
 ```clojure